-Many students know they need help in school but hesitate when it comes time to raise their hand or stay after class.
+Many students know they need help in school, but hesitate when it comes time to raise their hand or stay after class to talk to the teacher.
 Often, this hesitation comes from a fear of standing out or looking “dumb” in front of classmates.
-They worry about what their peers will think and even fear that their teacher may judge them as incapable.
+Many worry about what their peers think and even fear their teacher may judge them as incapable.
 These insecurities often keep students silent, even when they’re struggling, and can cause them to fall further behind.

 Learning to self-advocate is a skill that makes asking for help much less intimidating, and it’s one of the core skills our executive function coaches teach at Educational Connections.

-Watch our Executive Function Coach Rachael Moss, MS, M.Ed. explain two strategies she uses to teach kids to ask for help
+Watch our Executive Function Coach Rachael explain two strategies to help kids ask for help

 Here are some of the conversation prompts our coaches use to help students get started: